How to Ace a Technical Interview, 11 Practical Tips

 7. Ask relevant questions

 Don’t ask questions for the sake of asking, if you want to ask something make sure that it’s important.
 You can ask about the project, the scope of work or anything related to the work environment, but questions about the type of coffee or the games in the chill room won’t put you in a good light.
-We’ve prepared a few questions that you can ask, you’ll find them below.
+We’ve prepared a few questions that you can ask.

 8. Don’t go into a rant about your current or former employers